Foreign relations of India: Southeast

 The ties between Indonesia and India date back to the times of the Ramayana, "Yawadvipa" (Java) is mentioned in India's earliest epic, the Ramayana.
 Sugriva, the chief of Rama's army dispatched his men to Yawadvipa, the island of Java, in search of Sita.
 Indonesians had absorbed many aspects of Indian culture since almost two millennia ago.
-The most obvious trace is the large adoption of Sanskrit into Indonesian language.
-Several of Indonesian toponymy has Indian parallel or origin, such as Madura with Mathura, Serayu and Sarayu rivers, Kalingga from Kalinga Kingdom, and Ngayogyakarta from Ayodhya.
+The most obvious trace is the large adoption of Sanskrit into the Indonesian language.
+Several Indonesian toponymy has Indian parallel or origin, such as Madura with Mathura, Serayu and Sarayu rivers, Kalingga from Kalinga Kingdom, and Ngayogyakarta from Ayodhya.
 Indianised Hindu–Buddhist kingdoms, such as Kalingga, Srivijaya, Mataram, Sunda, Kadiri, Singhasari and Majapahit were the predominant governments in Indonesia, and lasted from 200 to the 1500s, with the last remaining being in Bali.
-The example of profound Hindu-Buddhist influences in Indonesian history are the 9th century Prambanan and Borobudur temples.In 1950, the first President of Indonesia – Sukarno called upon the peoples of Indonesia and India to "intensify the cordial relations" that had existed between the two countries "for more than 1000 years" before they had been "disrupted" by colonial powers.
+An example of profound Hindu-Buddhist influences in Indonesian history is the 9th-century Prambanan and Borobudur temples.In 1950, the first President of Indonesia – Sukarno called upon the peoples of Indonesia and India to "intensify the cordial relations" that had existed between the two countries "for more than 1000 years" before they had been "disrupted" by colonial powers.
 In the spring of 1966, the foreign ministers of both countries began speaking again of an era of friendly relations.
 India had supported Indonesian independence and Nehru had raised the Indonesian question in the United Nations Security Council.

 India has an embassy in Jakarta and Indonesia operates an embassy in Delhi.
 India regards Indonesia as a key member of ASEAN.
 Today, both countries maintain cooperative and friendly relations.
-India and Indonesia is one of the few (and also one of the largest) democracies in Asian region which can be projected as a real democracy.
+India and Indonesia are one of the few (and also one of the largest) democracies in the Asian region which can be projected as a real democracy.
 Both nations had agreed to establish a strategic partnership.
-As fellow Asian democracies that share common values, it is natural for both countries to nurture and foster strategic alliance.
+As fellow Asian democracies that share common values, it is natural for both countries to nurture and foster strategic alliances.
 Indonesia and India are member states of the G-20, the E7, the Non-Aligned Movement, and the United Nations.